mariomui/async_practice/readme.md

         * this will pass the number 3
     * What's the point?
       * We can start TIC earlier in the code, but apply logic to them in order.
 Maybe Simon requires Alvin to sign his receipt before handing it in.
-      * TIC that are independnet on each other can have LOGIC applied to them that is dependent.
-Maybe the sandiwch is special, and allows the Boss to regain his eyesight so he can actually see the airplane ticket.
+      * TIC that are independent on each other can have LOGIC applied to them that is dependent.
+Maybe the sandwich is special, and allows the Boss to regain his eyesight so he can actually see the airplane ticket.
     * How does it work practically in code?
       * you eventually want to just list a bunch of chores, the logic for each one in the same generator.
-      * And you sortah want to call the next function in the chore itself.
+      * your ultimate goal is to call the next function in the chore itself.
-        * i want alvin to notify simon when alvin has the sandwich.
+        * i want Alvin to notify Simon when Alvin has the sandwich.
-        * i want simon to notify theodore when simon has the ticket.
+        * i want Simon to notify Theodore when Simon has the ticket.
         * etc
-      * So the chore itself, does the nexting.
+      * So the chore itself, does the next-ing.
-        * The problem here is you want Alvin to wait till his sandwich is given to the boss before notifying simon.
+        * The problem here is you want Alvin to wait till his sandwich is given to the boss before notifying Simon.
         * And in JS , starting the fetch early, means its synchronous.
-Alvin wont understand not to notify simon. he's a chipmunk for crying out loud.
+Alvin wont understand not to notify Simon. he's a chipmunk for crying out loud.
-        * You can invert control over to a webapi.
+        * You can invert control over to a web-api.
           * handing it over to a queueing service ensures that things happen in a timely order.
           * Except you are handing over control and things might hiccup.
           * It's also global.
 So anything else calling the setTimeout will interfere.
-Anythign on the callstack will interfere.
+Anything on the callstack will interfere.
           * The code sucks.
           * setTimeout(fn, 0)
-            * i've done this a lot as a 2nd year engineering worker so dont feel bad.
+            * i've done this a lot as a 2nd year engineering worker so don't feel bad.
 I'm dumb too.
           * in cs , this is called inversion of control.
-      * How can we do the nexting intelligently and local to the generator function?
+      * How can we do the next-ing intelligently and local to the generator function?
         * Use Promises.
         * Instead of yield Chore1
           * yield PromiseChore1
-          * aka yield Reciept
+          * aka yield Receipt
         * Only when the promise resolves does the next function fire.
           * this is how async await works. await is yield.
           * That's why await requires a promise.
           * That's why async returns a promise.
-            * see prom+genv2.js to see a vanilla implementation of generators.
+            * see `prom + genv2.js` to see a vanilla implementation of generators.

 ## Regarding Observables